Pinafore/nlp-hw/run_qa/README.md

 What to Turn In
 ===============

-* Submit your system to CodaLab
+* System submission: Submit your system to CodaLab.
+See [here](https://github.com/Pinafore/qanta-codalab#codalab) for submission instructions.
-* Write a one page document describing what you did to get it to run, what changes you made to make it work better for quiz bowl questions
+* `writeup.pdf`: Write a one page document describing the system you chose, what you did to get it to run, and the changes you made to make it work better for quiz bowl questions.

 Grading
 =======

-The denominator is 15 points.
-However, lots of extra credit is available if you do well (place well on the leaderboard): up to 20 additional points.
+The assignment is out of 15 points.
+However, up to 20 additional points of extra credit are available if you place well on the leaderboard.

+To earn the 15 required points, all you need to do is:
+* get a system running
+* submit it Codalab
-For the required points, all you need to do is: get a system running, submit it Codalab, and get it work on our crazy quiz bowl data.
-It doesn't matter how well it works as long as it gets non-negligible accuracy.
+* get it to work on our crazy quiz bowl data

+It doesn't matter how _well_ it works as long as it achieves non-negligible accuracy.

 The extra credit is available for doing well in terms of the expected